-The New York Times’ travel program, Times Journeys
+The New York Times’ travel program, Times Journeys, has expanded to include 21 land-based tours.

 The Times is working with Abercrombie & Kent, Mountain Travel Sobek and Academic Travel Abroad to operate the tours, which are commissionable to travel agents through the partner operators.